skreimeyer/civil/README.md

 - 100% function documentation
 - 90% code coverage or better
 - Partial benchmarking of functions to support implementation style
-- All unstable features are migrated to a development.
+- All unstable features are migrated to a development branch.

 ## Beyond!
 Checklist: